Lightwave vs Z wave: How To Choose The Right Home Automation System

 As an open system with over 2500 products available, Z wave can be as simple or complex as you need to.
 And with products available worldwide, no matter where you are, you can use Z wave in your home.

 As the system uses two-way communication forming a mesh, the system range and control available is superior to Lightwave.

 Z wave largely uses plug-in play devices, a factor we dislike purely from an aesthetic point.
 So Lightwave wins on this point.

-If you’re looking for a basic system that’s affordable and aesthetically pleasing, then go with Lightwave.
+If you’re looking for a basic system that’s affordable and aesthetically pleasing, then Lightwave is probably ideal for your requirements.

 However, if you want a system with nearly limitless possibility that can grow as you gain more confidence using home automation and has a wide product range then choose Z wave from the outset.